paritytech/review-bot/README.md

 ### Important
 Use [`pull_request_target`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request_target) for the event, not `pull_request`.
 - This is a security measure so that an attacker doesn’t have access to our secrets.

+We use [`worflow_run`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_run) to let the action be triggered at all times (If we don’t use this, GitHub will stop it if it comes from a fork).

+By chaining events we are able to safely execute our action without jeopardizing our secrets.
+You can even use [`environment`](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) in the final file if you want to have it extra secure.
 ## Workflow Configuration
 Review bot has multiple configurations available.
 It has available inputs and outputs.
 It also has rule configurations, but you can find that in the [Rule Configuration](#rule-configuration-file) section.